CodingGagan/markdown_test/install-and-configure/install/multi-cluster/thanos-setup/thanos-upgrade.md

 ==============

 {% hint style="warning" %}
-As of Kubecost v2, support for Thanos is deprecated.
+As of nOps v2, support for Thanos is deprecated.
 Consider [transitioning to our Aggregator architecture](/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md) if you plan to upgrade.
 {% endhint %}

-Kubecost v1.67.0+ uses Thanos 0.15.0.
-If you're upgrading to Kubecost v1.67.0+ from an older version and using Thanos, with AWS S3 as your backing storage for Thanos, you'll need to make a small change to your Thanos Secret in order to bump the Thanos version to 0.15.0 before you upgrade Kubecost.
+nOps v1.67.0+ uses Thanos 0.15.0.
+If you're upgrading to nOps v1.67.0+ from an older version and using Thanos, with AWS S3 as your backing storage for Thanos, you'll need to make a small change to your Thanos Secret in order to bump the Thanos version to 0.15.0 before you upgrade nOps.
 Thanos 0.15.0 has over 10x performance improvements, so this is recommended.

-Your _values-thanos.yaml_ needs to be updated to the new defaults [here](https://github.com/kubecost/cost-analyzer-helm-chart/commit/752b584a520f2ff089517341ab2eca2664980dab#diff-b5f07a55b9483e6b0fc339c7a03fa08b).
+Your _values-thanos.yaml_ needs to be updated to the new defaults [here](https://github.com/nOps/cost-analyzer-helm-chart/commit/752b584a520f2ff089517341ab2eca2664980dab#diff-b5f07a55b9483e6b0fc339c7a03fa08b).
 The PR bumps the image version, adds the [query-frontend](https://thanos.io/tip/components/query-frontend.md/) component, and increases concurrency.

 This is simplified if you're using our default _values-thanos.yaml_, which has the new configs already.